Detailed guides to painful problems, treatments & moresitemap

 What causes iliotibial band syndrome?

-This is not as easy a question to answer as you probably thought.
+When it’s not as obvious as surgical detritus stuck under the IT band, What causes ITBS? is not as easy a question to answer as you probably thought.
 In fact, it turns out that it’s not as easy as anyone thought.
-Overuse injuries of all kinds — once seen as basically mechanical, like brake pads wearing out— have proven to be scientifically messy and bizarre.
-Chronic pain of any kind turns out to be a neurological rabbit hole.
-Much that was once considered “obvious” or “common sense” has been proven embarrassingly wrong.
-Researchers have only just begun to try to find out what’s really going on.
-Maybe.
+Overuse injuries of all kinds — once seen as basically mechanical, like brake pads wearing out — have proven to be scientifically messy and bizarre.
+No one can even seem to agree on whether or not they are “inflamed,” for instance.
+And chronic pain of any kind tends to involve some degree of neurological voodoo (“sensitization”).
+Much that was once considered “obvious” or “common sense” has proved to be either embarrassingly wrong or at least sketchier than anyone saw coming back in simpler times, when musculoskeletal medicine was still underestimate as a “simple” sub-field of medicine.

 On the face of it, iliotibial band syndrome is still a simple condition, caused by excessive knee usage and mostly treated by resting.
 But to anyone who can’t get rid of it just by resting, it is equally obvious that there must be more to it than that …